Hawkes autoregressive processes: a new model for multiscale and heterogeneous processes: Definition and Representation of HAR processes

 The identity matrix is denoted by $\Id_n$ with $n$ the dimension or $\Id$ if there is no ambiguity.
-For a (complex valued) square matrix $N$ the spectral radius of $N$, defined as the supremum of the magnitudes of the eigenvalues of $N$, is denoted as $\spr(N)$.
+For a (complex valued) square matrix $N$ the spectral radius of $N$, defined as the largest magnitude of eigenvalues of $N$, is denoted as $\spr(N)$.